pa11y/pa11y-webservice/README.md

 ## Requirements

 - [Node.js][node]: Each major version of Pa11y Webservice is designed to support a set of stable/LTS versions of Node.js.
-Pa11y Webservice 4 requires a stable (even-numbered) version of Node.js of 12 or above.
+Pa11y Webservice 5 requires Node.js `18` or `20`.
-- [MongoDB][mongo]: The service stores test results in a MongoDB database, and expects one to be available and running.
+- [MongoDB][mongo]: The service stores test results in a MongoDB database and expects one to be available and running.

 ### Pally Webservice 4 and Linux/Ubuntu